 The activity cards are intended to raise children's awareness of basic wildfire prevention concepts by helping them understand that fire can be good or safe and bad or destructive depending on how it is used or controlled.
 Grades PreK–2 Download cards

 This activity book, available from the Smokey Bear program, is filled with photocopy-ready word games, mazes, and coloring sheets that focus on fire safety.
 Grades 1–3

 This book teaches students Smokey Bear's five rules for fire prevention.
 Grades 1–3

 Educational poster set

 These 20" x 30" full-color posters help students with basic plant and animal identification while building an appreciation for the natural world.
 You may order a pack of posters including trees, lizards, tracks, animals at night, mushrooms, and nests.
 Grades K-5.

 The following Smokey Bear items are available in limited quantities for the classroom when lessons include fire safety and wildfire prevention messages:

-Materials available by contacting your local DNR forestry office.
+Materials are available by contacting your local DNR forestry office.